insight-creative/Insight-Creative-2021/content/blog/looking-on-the-bright-side-during-a-pandemic/index.md

 ---
 layout: blog
+title: "Looking on the Bright Side During a Pandemic"
 seo:
   title: "Looking on the Bright Side During a Pandemic"
   description: "There's opportunity in every situation if you look for it."